TrueeGritt/software-tester-portfolio/README.md

   * able to run created test cases
   * know how to use dashboards and statistics

+__Katalon__
+  * Automate web applications using Katalon Studio
+  * Create web ui tests for multiple browsers
+  * Learn record and playback
+  * Find objects using object spy
+  * Execute web ui automation tests on multiple browsers
+  * Results and Reporting
+  * Send Email notification with results
+  * Integrate with Jenkins for Continuous Integration
+  * Integrate with Git (Version Control System)
+  * Work with Katalon Studio for personal and enterprise projects

+__Selenium__
+  * Create automation frameworks using Selenium in Java
+  * Understand the basic and advanced concepts and working of Selenium
+  * Understand the basic and advanced  concepts of Automation Frameworks
+  * create test automation framework step by step

+__Apache Jmeter__
+  * Data driven Testing from external file
+  * Importance of Correlation
+  * Usage of Correlation on Dynamic values
+  * Http cookie Manager and Link Parser
+  * Beanshell Scripting Introduction
+  * Jmeter Scripting with Beanshelll Language
+  * Integration of Selenium Testcases with Jmeter
+  * REST API overview and usage Load Testing on REST API's

+ __Postman__
+  * Understand Rest API Automation with Postman
+  * Assertions in Postman
+  * Collection Test Runner in Postman
+  * Validating Json responses
+  * Json Schema validations in Postman
+  * Data Driven testing with Postman
+  * Error handling Scenarios in Postman
+  * Work flow execution methods in Postman
+  * Parsing complex Json responses with Pm object
+  * Understand Soap WebServices Automation with Postman
+  * OAuth 2.0 Authentication Automation with Postman
+  * What is Newman and running tests through Newman
+  * Newman CLI options configuration
+  * Prepare HTML reports for Postman Automation execution
+  * Integration Postman Automation to Jenkins for CI/CD Integration
+  * Team collaboration with Postman
+  * Version control Management with Postman

 __Jira__
   * know how to create bug reports
   * able to create projects and track their progress

 __SoapUI__

 __Browser developer tools__